-Stress shows itself in our daily behavior in more ways than we might realize.
-But if you spend a large part of each day on autopilot – working, driving, or doing chores – you might not even notice these behaviors, or how they affect you.
+Unconscious signs of stress show up in your daily behavior in more ways than you might realize.
+Because you spend a large part of each day on autopilot – working, driving, or doing chores – you don’t even notice these behaviors or how they affect you.

 1) Furrowed Brow

 Maybe the sun is just in your eyes or you’re concentrating hard – but a clenched forehead tells your mind that you are tense.
 Your brow is a muscle like any other, and keeping it tight for long periods is tiring.
 You may not feel it, but your mind does.

 Now and then, when you notice that your forehead is scrunched, relax it!

 Enjoy the little bit of relief that you feel.
 You’ll probably catch yourself doing it all throughout the day.
 (And, consider investing in a pair of sunglasses to help with outside scrunching.)

 Have you ever been scared or frustrated and felt your jaw clench shut?
 You might be doing this during a regular day too.

 Some people even grind their teeth which can be very damaging.
 If you’re having a particularly stressful day, check in on your jaw from time to time and relax it, too.